Lightweighting Trends in the Cardboard Box Industry

 As box -on-demand systems become more prevalent, there will be more demand for a fanfold board, finishing equipment, such as printers and sealing equipment that can operate with them.

-With the current spotlight on plastic use, Corrugated board is proving a popular substitute.
+With the current spotlight on reducing plastic use, corrugated board is proving a popular substitute.
 As sustainability becomes a more critical issue across the industry its benefits are simple – ease of recycling, and a pulp and paper industry that is skilled at converting these into the next generation of paper.
 As a result, there has been a rise in the usage of corrugated protective formats over against polymer based alternatives, such as expanded polystyrene (EPS) foams.

 While the lightweighting cardboard has long been a practice in the industry, right-weighting, and right-sizing are playing an increasingly important role in response to demand for efficient packaging and the logistics chain’s adoption of dimensional weight (DIM) pricing.
 Sometimes changing to a more substantial paper grade can have an overall beneficial impact allowing for the elimination of additional protective elements,